The Forgotten Characters of the Sonic Universe: Between Abandoned Concepts and Missed Opportunities

 An Inexhaustible Source of Theories

-The Visual Archives: Concept Arts and Sketches
+Visual Archives: Concept Art and Sketches

 The Legacy of Deleted Characters

-Influence on the Later Games
+Influence on Later Games

-Back Thanks to the Fans
+Return Thanks to Fans

-Projects such as Project X reintroduce these characters; similarly, Sonic Mania (co-developed with fans) illustrates SEGA's growing openness to community creativity .
+Projects such as Project X reintroduce these characters; similarly, Sonic Mania (co-developed with fans) illustrates SEGA's growing openness to community creativity.

-A Message for Industry
+A Message for the Industry

 Summary Table of Forgotten Characters

-| Character | Expected appearance | Reason for abandonment | Remaining trace |
+| Character | Planned appearance | Reason for abandonment | Remaining trace |

 |---|---|---|---|

-| Tiara Boobowski | Sonic X-treme | Cancellation of the game | Concept art, fandom |
+| Tiara Boobowski | Sonic X-treme | Game cancellation | Concept art, fandom |

-| Honey the Cat | Sonic the Fighters | Unfinished character | Playable in modern ports |
+| Honey the Cat | Sonic the Fighters | Unfinalized character | Playable in modern ports |

 | Rip (dolphin) | Sonic Adventure (prototype) | Gameplay not retained | Concept art |